-Both UNC lacrosse teams were in action Friday, and both came away with wins.
-In the early afternoon, the No. 1 UNC women overcame an early 3-1 deficit at No. 13 Syracuse Friday afternoon and beat the Orange 13-9.
+Both UNC lacrosse teams were in action Friday, and both came away with wins, with the men’s team also winning Sunday.
+Early Friday afternoon, the No. 1 UNC women overcame an early 3-1 deficit at No. 13 Syracuse and beat the Orange 13-9.
 It’s Carolina’s 24th consecutive win.

 UNC faced that 3-1 deficit at the end of the first quarter after the Orange had rattled off three consecutive goals.
 Kate Levy, daughter of Carolina head coach Jenny Levy, scored the only goal of the quarter for the Tar Heels.